The Social Media Tracker Twitter report gives you a handful of ways to analyze you and your competitors on Twitter.

 The final graph compares the overall audience size of the companies in your project.
 The change column compares the date range selected at the top of the report to the previous date range.
 You can sort the competitors in this graph by who has the biggest audience, which audience saw the biggest change, and which audience saw the biggest amount of growth (growth %) relative to their audience size.

 The Activity section gives you deeper analysis of the behavior of your Twitter competitors.
 The top of the report has the company’s total number of tweets over the select date range, the tweets per day in that date range, and the change in both metrics compared to the previous range of time.
 Any increase or decrease in a competitor’s tweeting behavior over the set date range will be clear from this section by the red or green numbers showing change and growth.

 Published posts and their performance

 Review this section to discover which type of tweet gets the most engagement out of a competitor’s audience.
 Here you can compare how often a competitor posted different types of tweets (links, videos, photos, and statuses) and how much engagement each type garnered from their audience.
 The spread of these different types of tweets will be illustrated in the circle chart to the left.
-See in the image below how usatoday.com saw varying engagement levels for their different types of tweets over the course of a week.
+See in the image below how adidas.com saw varying engagement levels for their different types of tweets over the course of 30 days.